 Delinquencies are another important indicator of potential future credit performance.
 Private Education Loans are charged off at the end of the month in which they reach 120 days delinquent or otherwise when the loans are classified as a loss by us or our regulator.
 Charge-off data provides relevant information with respect to the actual performance of a loan portfolio over time.
 Management focuses on delinquencies as well as the progression of loans from early to late stage delinquency as a key metric in estimating the allowance for credit losses and tailoring its future collections strategies.
-We manage our charged-off loans through a mix of in-house collectors, third-party collectors, and sales to third-parties.
+We sell a segment of defaulted loans immediately after charge-off, and use in-house collectors and third-party collectors to collect on retained defaulted loans.